 All branches offer community meeting rooms for public use.
 Sizes and amenities vary.
 Use of Library meeting rooms is free to non-profit and community groups for meetings and programs that are open to the public.
 Individuals or organizations not able to meet the criteria for free use of Library meeting rooms may be eligible to rent Library meeting rooms for a fee.

 Users of Library meeting rooms are required to complete the Public Use of Library Meeting Rooms and Facilities Agreement.
-Please read Policy 7.2 – Public Use of Library Meeting Rooms and Policy 6.6.2 -- Rental fees for facilities and equipment for more information.
-Questions about Library meeting rooms can be sent to
+Please read Policy 4.9 – Public Use of Library Meeting Rooms and Policy 4.2 – Fees and Charges for more information.
+For information about our meeting rooms please call 360.417.8500 ext.
+7764 or send an email to

 You will be notified when your request is received.
 A second notice will be sent within 48 hours to confirm your reservation.Reserve a Room Event Calendars